DukkyCode/Operating-System/P2/README.md

 ### Answer:

 The time returned by `gettimeofday()` will give you time elasped since the Epoch.
 Assuming you are getting the latency from `gettimeofday()` using the formula `(start_time - end_time)`, then the time from the latency will be the elapsed time of the process spend in both user mode and kernel mode.
-Moreover, if you have multiple processes running concurrently, it will include the time slices used by other processes and the time the process got interrupted(I/O). `ru_utime`, on the other hand, is only the amount of CPU time spent in user-mode within the process, and `ru_stime` is the CPU time spend in the kernel within the process.
+Moreover, if you have multiple processes running concurrently, it will include the time slices used by other processes and the time the process got interrupted(I/O). `ru_utime`, on the other hand, is only the amount of CPU time spent in user-mode within the process, and `ru_stime` is the C PU time spend in the kernel within the process.

 ## Question 3